dwave-examples/NAE3SAT/README.md

 The [SAT problem](https://en.wikipedia.org/wiki/Boolean_satisfiability_problem)
-problem is to decide whether the literals in its clauses can be assigned values that satisfy all the clauses; i.e., produce a value of :math:`1`.
+problem is to decide whether the literals in its clauses can be assigned values that satisfy all the clauses.
 In CNF, the SAT is satisfied only if all its clauses are satisfied.

  * *Literal* is a Boolean variable such as `x` and its negation, NOT `x`.
  * *Clause* is a disjunction of literals such as `x` OR `y`.